Henry Brougham Farnie: Life and career

 Farnie was born in Burntisland, Fife, Scotland, one of seven children of James Farnie and the former Margaret Paterson Cairns.
 He was named after the Whig statesman Lord Brougham, to whom the family claimed to be related.
 Farnie was educated at St. Andrews University, where he won a prize that took him to Cambridge University.
 After leaving Cambridge, he returned to Scotland, where he was appointed editor of the Cupar Gazette.
 In 1857, Farnie wrote the first book on golf instruction, The Golfer's Manual: being an historical and descriptive account of the national game of Scotland, under the pseudonym, "A Keen Hand".
-He also wrote the Handy book of St. Andrews about the flora of that area of Scotland, and The City of St. Rule with calotypes by Thomas Rodger (1860).
+He also wrote the Handy book of St. Andrews, about the flora of that area of Scotland, and The City of St. Rule with calotypes by Thomas Rodger (1860).

 In 1863 Farnie moved to London, as editor of a new musical journal, The Orchestra.
 In the first edition of the magazine, he printed one of his own verses, "The Last Stirrup Cup", which impressed the composer Luigi Arditi so much that he set it to music.
 The song was taken up by Charles Santley and became immensely popular.
 The Morning Post stated that it was familiar to "millions of people".
 The Era later wrote, "the success of this casual attempt at song writing determined Farnie's future career."
 The proprietors of The Orchestra, the musical publishers Cramer and Co, engaged Farnie as their literary adviser, with a brief to adapt and translate foreign operas.
 Simultaneously, Farnie found himself in demand as the lyricist for popular songs.
-Among the songs for which he wrote lyrics were, "The Guards' Song" (music by Dan Godfrey), "Land Ho" (music by Henry Leslie), "The Message from the Battlefield" (music by John Hullah), "The Dove and the Maiden" (music by Jacques Offenbach), "The Fall of the Leaf" (music by George Macfarren), and "Summer is Nigh" (music by Julius Benedict).
+Among the songs for which he wrote lyrics were, "The Guards' Song" (music by Dan Godfrey), "Land Ho" (music by Henry Leslie), "The Message from the Battlefield" (music by John Hullah), "The Dove and the Maiden" (to the tune of "La colombe et l'autour" from Le pont des soupirs by Jacques Offenbach), "The Fall of the Leaf" (music by George Macfarren), and "Summer is Nigh" (music by Julius Benedict).